Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 85

-This table shows the cruising order after some ships, denoted *, had joined from Iceland at 11:00 on Nov.
+This table shows the cruising order after some ships, denoted*, had joined from Iceland at 11:00 on Nov.
 2 in 57 12N 29 00W.

 * King Arthur's destination was later changed to Philadelphia - See Nov.
 7, Page 2.
 For some details on Alaska and Hardanger, see Nov.
 8 and Nov.
 9 on same page.

 The Rescue Vessel Tjaldur also started out with this convoy from Clyde on Oct.
 27 (on her first voyage as such) but had to return to port with engine defects the next day ("Convoy Rescue Ships 1940-1945", Arnold Hague).
+She's listed again in ON 35.

 Notes: